 Since then, HEF worked to improve the collaboration of the sector and high-level intelligence sharing to deliver beneficial change.
 HEF carries out a range of activities to encourage and support research, conservation, presentation, enjoyment and use of the historic environment in England.

-Today, HEF involves 21 members which represent the different aspects of the sector in England and is currently supported by Historic England as part of the National Capacity Building Programme.
+Today, HEF involves 21 members which represent the different aspects of the sector in England.
 The UK Department for Digital, Culture, Media and Sports is invited as an observer to HEF meetings.

 Our Strategic Framework for Collaborative Action 2020-25 sets out the priorities for the work of the Forum until 2025.
 The main mechanisms to achieve the beneficial outcomes identified in the Strategic Framework are the HEF Task Groups and ‘Topic’ Groups.